 Due to its free nature, it is permitted for anybody to modify the source code or any other aspect of it in any way desired.
 We also note that if one does not redistribute(given away or sold outside of an organization) the modified copy can be kept a secret, this is something that most commercial operating system vendors do not allow.

 Linux SOURCE CODE

 Programs or applications are used by the computers to achieve different tasks, these programs are actually a series of commands written by programmers in a language that the computer can understand.
 How it works is the computer has a compiler that converts the commands into a form that the computer hardware can understand and execute.
 In Linux we find that we have direct access to the Linux source code and are allowed to experiment by modifying the source code(the original version of the program as it was written by the Linux operating system programmer) to suit the users need, this is a very important consideration that most large organizations appreciate enabling their staff to work more efficiently.

-Due to open source nature of Linux, we find that it is easy to get high-quality support free on the internet and it has been claimed that this Linux support is as good as or better than those found in commercial operating systems because the open source mode of doing things facilitates access to experts all over the world who in most cases are always willing to help out in any situation in regards to Linux as opposed to a limited number of employees in one organization supporting their operating system.
+Due to the open-source nature of Linux, we find that it is easy to get high-quality support free on the internet and it has been claimed that this Linux support is as good as or better than those found in commercial operating systems because the open-source mode of doing things facilitates access to experts all over the world who in most cases are always willing to help out in any situation in regards to Linux as opposed to a limited number of employees in one organization supporting their operating system.